confluentinc/ksql/docs-md/tutorials/etl.md

 ![hard](../img/etl-hard.png){: class="centered-img"}

-One way you might do this is to capture the changelogs of upstream Postgres and MongoDB databases.
+One way you might do this is to capture the changelogs of upstream Postgres and MongoDB databases using the [Debezium](https://debezium.io) {{ site.ak }} connectors.
 The changelog can be stored in {{ site.ak }}, where a series of deployed programs transforms, aggregates, and joins the data together.
 The processed data can be streamed out to ElasticSearch for indexing.
 Many people build this sort of architecture, but could it be made simpler?

 Why ksqlDB?
 -----------